fechanique/cordova-plugin-fcm/README.md

 ##How it works
 Send a push notification to a single device or topic.
 - 1.a Application is in foreground:
- - The user receives the notification data in the JavaScript callback without notification alert message (this is the normal behaviour of mobile push notifications).
+ - The notification data is received in the JavaScript callback without notification bar message (this is the normal behaviour of mobile push notifications).
-- 1.b Application is in background:
+- 1.b Application is in background or closed:
- - The user receives the notification message in its device notification bar.
+ - The device displays the notification message in the device notification bar.
- - The user taps the notification and the application is opened.
+ - If the user taps the notification, the application comes to foregroud and the notification data is received in the JavaScript callback.
- - The user receives the notification data in the JavaScript callback'.
+ - If the user does not tap the notification but opens the applicacion, nothing happens until the notification is tapped.

 ##License
 ```
 The MIT License

-Copyright (c) 2016 Felipe Echanique Torres (felipe.echanique in the gmail.com)
+Copyright (c) 2017 Felipe Echanique Torres (felipe.echanique in the gmail.com)

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal